 WE2 Network Book Club

 Launched August 2020, the WE2 Network Book Club invites network members, students and alumni to joins us in a regularly scheduled book club with a virtual video call discussion every few months.
 Genres include memoir, self-help, business, historical fiction, and science fiction.
-The books are chosen for their themes on gender, diversity in STEM and the workforce, advancing technology, energy crisis, women in leadership, intersectionality and identity, and other important topics for women in energy and engineering fields.

 Call to Action For Center Leadership